-It is worth mention that a natural alternative is to use trap code to construct SA in AR to avoid using two different codes with re-encryption.
-However, this does not provide a secure protocol, since unlike Clifford codes, in trap codes each qubit is encrypted individually.
+It is worth mentioning that a natural alternative is to use trap code to construct SA in AR to avoid using two different codes with re-encryption.
+However, this does not provide a secure protocol since, unlike Clifford codes, in trap codes each qubit is encrypted individually.
 If only one qubit has been tampered with, then there is no guarantee that the adversary would be immediately caught.

-To conclude the pre-computation step, it is left to prepare the evaluation key ρ{evk} for P1, which consists of multiple TrapTP encryption of magic states and a special gadget state.
+To conclude the pre-computation step, it is left to prepare the evaluation key $\rho{\text{evk}}$ for $P_1$ , which consists of multiple TrapTP encryptions of auxiliary magic states and a special gadget state.
 Preparing such states turns out to be involved, which we discuss next.